 - processes for modifying the germline genetic identity of human beings;

 - uses of human embryos for industrial or commercial purposes; and

 - processes for modifying the genetic identity of animals, that are likely to cause them suffering without any substantial medical benefit to man or animal, and also animals resulting from such processes.

 Other requirements for grant

 The specification must disclose the invention clearly and completely enough for it to be performed by a person skilled in the art.
-It must be sufficient to allow the invention to be performed over the whole scope of the claim and without undue burden.26

 ii Subject-specific case law

 Methods of medical treatment and diagnostic methods